The American Patch-US based exclusive high quality custom patches Company!

 Why Choose The American Patch for Custom BJJ Patches

-The American Patch produces embroidered, woven, PVC, chenille, and leather patches built specifically for the demands of BJJ gis and academy gear.
+The American Patch produces embroidered, woven, PVC, chenille, and leather patches built for the demands of BJJ gis and academy gear.
 Every order includes a free digital proof before production, so academies and competitors see the exact size, color, and backing before anything gets made.

+There’s no minimum order requirement across most patch types — a single competitor ordering one rank patch gets the same quality and turnaround as an academy ordering a full team run.
 Bulk pricing is available for academies outfitting an entire roster, and every order is quality-checked by hand before it ships.
 Standard production runs seven to ten business days from proof approval, with rush options available for competitors working against a tournament deadline.

 Picture of Mike Smith